Syncano/-syncano-gcm-example/README.md

 3. Configure your app
 ---------------------
 - Copy your google-services.json to your projects folder.
 If you used this code, you should override a file in app directoy.
-- Set your Syncano app api key and instance name in gradle.properties file.
+- Set your Syncano app api key and instance name in `app/gradle.properties` file.

 How to create api key for an app?
 ```bash